-2.7.1 Administration

-- 1. RCMP administers the project and exercises continual control over the project during all phases of development. - 2.
-The following administrative requirements apply during all phases of the project delivery.
+- 2.7.1 Administration - 1.
+RCMP administers the project and exercises continual control over the project during all phases of development. - 2.
+The following administrative requirements apply during all phases of the project delivery. - 1.
+Reviews - 1.
+RCMP will review the Work at various stages - 2.
+RCMP Project Management

-2.7.2 Reviews